-455-15.8.3 Fluid In Excavation At Time Of Concrete Placement: When any fluid is present in any drilled shaft excavation, including shafts to support miscellaneous structures, the applicable test methods and reporting requirements described in 455-15.8.1 apply to tests of fluid in the shaft prior to placing the concrete.
+455-15.8.3 Fluid In Excavation At Time Of Concrete Placement: When any fluid is present in any drilled shaft excavation, including shafts to support sign, signal, lighting and ITS structures, the applicable test methods and reporting requirements described in 455-15.8.1 apply to tests of fluid in the shaft prior to placing the concrete.

-Take samples of the fluid in the shaft from within 1 inch of the base of the shaft and at intervals not exceeding 10 feet up the shaft, using an approved sampling tool designed to sample over a depth range of 12 inches or less.
+Take samples of the fluid in the shaft from within 1 inch of the base of the shaft and at intervals not exceeding 30 feet up the shaft, using an approved sampling tool designed to sample over a depth range of 12 inches or less.
 Take whatever action is necessary prior to placing the concrete to bring the fluid within the specification and reporting requirements, outlined in the tables in 455-15.8.1, except as follows:

-The Engineer will not require tests for pH, viscosity or minimum density when slurry has not been introduced into the shaft excavation.
+The Engineer will not require tests for pH or viscosity, nor require the fluid to meet the minimum density specified in 455-15.8.1 when slurry has not been introduced into the shaft excavation.

-When using polymer slurry to support the excavation for drilled shafts installed to support mast arms, cantilever signs, overhead truss signs, high mast light poles or other miscellaneous structures, take whatever action is necessary prior to placing the concrete to bring the properties of the fluid within the ranges in 455-15.8.2.
+When using polymer slurry to support the excavation for drilled shafts installed to support sign, signal, lighting and ITS structures, take whatever action is necessary prior to placing the concrete to bring the properties of the fluid within the ranges in 455-15.8.2.